 When I was diagnosed with breast cancer, Bob and I had just moved to Brooklyn, NY.
-We are self-employed and at that moment, we still needed clients to build our business.
-I need to stress the ‘still’ because we were just re-starting our business.
+We are self-employed and at that moment, rebuilding our photography business.
 So we needed work, right away.
 Hearing the news about my breast cancer diagnosis freaked us out (why wouldn’t it!).
-We were full of extreme panic, and could barely stop to ask ourselves, “what are we going to do and where do we start”?
+We were in extreme panic mode, and could barely stop to ask ourselves, “what are we going to do and where do we start”?

 What Are Going to Do with this Breast Cancer ‘Thing’?

 The “what are we going to do?” covered not just the financial concerns, but learning the language of cancer, filling out multitudes of paperwork and searching for an excellent surgeon and oncologist in a city where we knew only a handful of people.
 But we were fortunate.
 We have a large, loving family and a supportive group of friends, all of which opened their heart and arms from our hometown of Arizona to my family in Michigan to our new local friends here in New York.

 Once we calmed down, something haunted us – what if a person doesn’t have that kind of support?
 What does someone do when faced with a diagnosis of cancer?
 Alone.
 No insurance.
 No support network.
 Where do they find the assistance they need?
 Who helps them in their moment of panic?